elewoutv/pyGeniusOne/README.md

 ### nGeniusOne available statistics
 - **available**
 	- ```userplane_[upload|download]_packets_count```
-	    - ammount of transmitted packets in upload/download direction.
+	    - amount of transmitted packets in upload/download direction.
 	- ```userplane_[upload|download]_bytes_count```
-	    - ammount of transmitted bytes in upload/download direction.
+	    - amount of transmitted bytes in upload/download direction.
 Includes all GTP traffic.
 	- ```userplane_[upload|download]_effective_bytes_count```
-	    - ammount of transmitted bytes in upload/download direction.
+	    - amount of transmitted bytes in upload/download direction.
 Includes only GTP-U payload.
 	    (only the user data sent through the tunnel).
-If the data in the tunnel is encapsulated in a supported protocol stack, pyGeniousOne will not account the headers of this stack but only the payload (for example: if you run tcp/ ip in the tunnel, only the bytes after the ip and tcp header will be counted as effective bytes) Supported protocol stacks: TCP/IP, UDP/IP
+If the data in the tunnel is encapsulated in a supported protocol stack, pyGeniusOne will not account the headers of this stack but only the payload (for example: if you run tcp/ ip in the tunnel, only the bytes after the ip and tcp header will be counted as effective bytes) Supported protocol stacks: TCP/IP, UDP/IP
 	- ```userplane_[upload|download]_active_millis```